 Blockchain stands out as a promising technology in the power sector as it can be seen by its pertinent use cases.
 Its potential explains the great optimism presented by market studies regarding the future of blockchain in energy*.
 As a matter of fact, the combination of new initiatives using blockchain technology in the power sector (with peer-to-peer applications at the forefront) to improve sector’s efficacy, transparency, facilitate the integration of distributed energy sources and reduce costs, are paving the way for a promising future for blockchain in this sector.

 However, the blockchain has not yet reached commercial success and several challenges need to be addressed for the technology to be increasingly used at a larger scale.
+With our experience in the energy sector and new technologies such as blockchain, our team supports you in all your innovation and new market development projects!

 About the author